DheerajS-Dev/GetTheRecipe-App/README.md

-# Food Network
+# GetTheRecipe

-Food Network is appication to help you cook delicious meals with less stress and more joy.
+GetTheRecipe is appication to help you cook delicious meals with less stress and more joy.
 We offer recipes and cooking advice for home cooks, from around the globe.

 # About this project: 🙌